 Pros

-- Long free storage window — up to about 180 days.
+- Long free storage window — up to ~180 days

 Cons

-- Hand inspection is not a standard service — you get a basic intake photo, not a verified-contents inspection.
+- Hand inspection is not standard — you get an intake photo, not a verified-contents check

 Most-cited positive themes in public Stackry reviews (paraphrased): lowest per-shipment cost in the category, the very long free storage window, and tax-free state.
 Most-cited critical themes: limited support hours, less granular inspection than premium forwarders.

-5. Aramex Shop & Ship — detailed breakdown
+Aramex Shop & Ship — the Middle East specialist

 Aramex Shop & Ship